icy/fortune-vn/README.md

 $ dub build -b release fortune-vn
 ```

-New file is created at `./bin/fortune-vn`.
-The speed is good
+New file binary is created at `./bin/fortune-vn`.
+The speed is good:

 ```
 $ time fortune fortune-vn